-- The HHS Office on Disability has launched a redesigned
+- Office on Disability

 - The federal Agency for Healthcare Research and Quality (AHRQ) has launched a new monthly online health advice column for Spanish-speaking consumers called Consejos de Salud Para Ti.
 The column provides helpful tips on preventive health, safe and appropriate use of medications, how to get better health care, and other important health care issues.
 The column is part of AHRQ's "Información en Español" web site which has been enhanced to include audio and video in Spanish on a wide range of health care topics.
 The web site contains more than 35 consumer guides on health care quality, surgery, health conditions and diseases, quitting smoking, understanding health insurance options and prevention and wellness.
-Click on this link to get to the web site and the advice column:: www.ahrq.gov/consumer/espanoix.htm.
+Click on this link to get to the web site and the advice column: www.ahrq.gov/consumer/espanoix.htm.

 - U.S. Department of Labor Launches New "Disability.gov" Web Site.
 In conjunction with the 19th anniversary of the Americans with Disabilities Act, the U.S. Department of Labor has re-named and re-launched DisabilityInfo.gov as Disability.gov.
 Available at www.disability.gov, the site offers comprehensive information about programs and services to better serve more than 50 million Americans with disabilities, their family members, veterans, employers, educators, caregivers and anyone interested in disability-related information.